 The Thai economy for 2010 is forecasted to expand at 3.5 percent per year (or within the range of 3.0 - 4.0 percent per year), upwardly revised from the September 2009 projection at 3.3 percent per year.
-The major drivers are expected to come from the stronger economic recovery towards the end of the year 2009 and thewith the expansionary fiscal and monetary policies continuing from late 2009 from public sector capital expenditures under the "erThai Khem Khaeng" planthe major drive, alo.
+The major drivers are expected to come from the stronger economic recovery towards the end of the year 2009 and the continued expansionary fiscal and monetary policies from late 2009 particularly from public sector capital expenditures under the "Stronger Thailand 2012" program.
 Public investment is thus forecasted to accelerate to 7.4 percent per year (or within the range of 6.4 - 8.4 percent per year), while public consumption in 2010 is projected to expand at the rate of 3.9 percent per year (or within the range of 3.4 - 4.4 percent per year).
-In addition, the the major factors that would drive the Thai economic growth include increasing household income in tandem with domestic economic recovery, a decline in unemployment rate to its normal level, increasing farm income following rising global agricultural prices that helps to support private consumption.
-Private consumption is forecasted to grow at 3.3 percent per year (or within the range of 2.8 - 3.8 percent per year).
-Private investment in

-2010 is projected to expand as the public investment under the "Stronger Thailand 2012" program would cause a crowding-in effect to private investment.
-This, combined with expected low interest rate environment, would help support private investment to from the low base in 2009 to 8.0 percent per year (or within the range of 7.0 - 9.0 percent per year.)
-Meanwhile, export volume of goods and services in 2010 is forecasted to grow at 8.0 percent per year (or within the range of 7.5 - 8.5 percent per year), as the economy of Thailand major trading partners continue recover, especially among Asian markets relative to other marketss, along with .
-The growth of import volume of goods and services is projected to accelerate to 17.4 percent per year (or within the range of 16.9 - 17.9 percent per year), as a result of the recovery of domestic spending and increasing manufacturing of the rise in export. goods
+In addition, the major factors that would drive the Thai economic growth include increasing household income in tandem with domestic economic recovery, a decline in unemployment rate to its normal level, increasing farm income following rising global agricultural prices that helps to support private consumption.
+In this connection, private consumption is forecasted to grow at 3.3 percent per year (or within the range of 2.8 - 3.8 percent per year).
+Private investment in 2010 is projected to expand as the public investment under the "Stronger Thailand 2012" program would cause a crowding-in effect to private investment.
+This, combined with expected low interest rate environment, would help support private investment to grow from the low base in 2009 to 8.0 percent per year (or within the range of 7.0 - 9.0 percent per year (or within the range of 7.5 - 8.5 percent per year), as the economies of Thailand major trading partners continue recover, especially among Asian markets relative to other markets.
+The growth of import volume of goods and services is projected to accelerate to 17.4 percent per year (or within the range of 16.9 - 17.9 percent per year), as a result of the recovery of domestic spending and increasing manufacturing of export goods.